paul-blackwell/movie-search-docs-/docs/tutorials/unit-2.md

 Now lets say we wanted to only update the document title when our checkbox is updated, but now we have some other state in our component (`setCount`) that will update our component as well.
 So we now only want to update the document title if `checked` is updated not when `count` is updated.
-We can do this by passing in `checked` into are array of dependencies, now when `checked` is updated the document title will now be changed to "The checkbox is checked" or "The checkbox is unchecked".
+We can do this by passing in `checked` into are array of dependencies in our use effect, now when `checked` is updated the document title will now be changed to "The checkbox is checked" or "The checkbox is unchecked".

 ```js
   useEffect(() => {